 Since fall is right around the corner (gasp!)
 I put together a little board with some pieces from SheIn that have inspired me and help to make the reality a little smoother of a transition.
 I’ve posted a few outfit posts on here in the past with items from SheIn or SheInside, as it used to be called and I have to say that other than a few exceptions, I’m pretty happy with what I’ve gotten.
 The pieces that I featured were purchased by me and the opinions are 100% my own.
-I wanted to try the brand out first for myself so that I could be totally honest with you all about their products, see those posts here and here.
+I wanted to try the brand out first for myself so that I could be totally honest with you all about their products and the SheIn measurements, see those posts here and here.

 Black Two-in-One Top // Floral Print Top // Cream Lace Blouse // Navy Windowpane Tunic // Bow Heels Grey & Black Faux Leather Dress // Chloe-Inspired Crossbody // Eyelash Print Tee // Quilted Crossbody

-The biggest thing I’ve learned in how to shop at SheIn is to know your measurements.
+The biggest thing I’ve learned is to know your SheIn measurements.
 Since I order online so much I keep a handy measuring tape around and measure my waist, arms, thighs, hips and inseam.
 I also have a couple of trusty dresses that I’ve measured the length of so I know what’s appropriate for work and what’s just plain inappropriate!
 Being that I’m a pretty tall woman (read: 5’9), have a long torso aand long legs, truthfully, most “dresses” end up being worn as tunics for me or I’ve even worn a couple over skirts for added length (in a coming post.)
-Once you know your measurements, each piece on their site has measurements of every size, including length.
+Once you know your SheIn measurements, each piece on their site has measurements of every size, including length.
 So it’s just a matter of determining what size would work best with your measurements.
 Just as a reference, I usually get larges.

 The second biggest thing I’ve learned is that most of your order is coming from overseas so don’t plan on getting it in two days, like Amazon.
 It can take up to a week, sometimes two or three.